-An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.
+An SQL text by Erland Sommarskog, SQL Server MVP.
+Most recently updated 2021-11-21.

 Since many of these checks would break existing code if they were introduced right off, the idea is that these checks are only active if a certain setting is in force; tentatively the command would be SET STRICT_CHECKS ON.
-I originally submitted a suggestion for this on an early incarnation of Ladybug during the Yukon beta, but it seems to have gone lost.
-In March 2007, I submitted a new suggestion for this feature on Connect as https://connect.microsoft.com/SQLServer/feedback/ViewFeedback.aspx?FeedbackID=260762.The purpose of this article is to develop this idea further with the hope that it will serve as inspiration for the SQL Server team, as they start working on the next version of SQL Server.
+In March 2007, I submitted a suggestion for this feature on the old Connect site and today you find it on the current feedback site under the title Add optional checks for more robust development.

 SET STRICT_CHECKS ON would be a compile-time setting.
 When a batch is entered and parsed, a number of things that goes unnoticed today would yield a compilation error or possibly a warning.
 This applies to CREATE PROCEDURE, CREATE FUNCTION etc as well as ad-hoc batches.